core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 Before protecting M by using the OSCORE Security Context shared with the other OSCORE endpoint X and applying the i-th OSCORE layer in sequence, the sender endpoint performs the following steps for each CoAP option OPT that is included in M and is originally specified only as an outer option (Class U or I) for OSCORE. {{sec-option-protection-diag}} provides an overview of these steps through a state diagram.

-In the following, a recipient endpoint is denoted as "consumer" of an option OPT if the endpoint is meant to have access to OPT for processing it as appropriate.
+In the following, a recipient endpoint is denoted as a "consumer" of an option OPT if the endpoint is meant to have access to OPT for processing it as appropriate.

 Note that the sender endpoint can assess some conditions only "to the best of its knowledge".
 This is due to the possible presence of a reverse-proxy standing for X and whose presence as reverse-proxy is, by definition, expected to be unknown to the sender endpoint.